-Can Adolescents Acquire Cultural Capital Through Social Capital?
-The Impact of Ties to College-Educated Adults
+Can Adolescents Acquire Cultural Capital Through Social Capital Access and Exposure?
+Longitudinal Experimental Evidence of the Impact of Ties to College-Educated Adults

 Keywords: cultural capital, social capital, educational inequality, socioeconomic status

 Suggested Citation: Suggested Citation